adebisidammyy-sketch/medisure-soc-phishing-investigation/README.md

 Key Findings

-Sender authentication failed outright. access-accsecurity.com had no DMARC record published, and the message failed both SPF and DKIM — nothing about the sending path was authenticated.
+Sender authentication failed outright. access-accsecurity.com had no DMARC record published, and the message failed both SPF and DKIM, nothing about the sending path was authenticated.
 The Reply-To address routed to a personal Gmail account, not Microsoft.

 Indicators of Compromise: